 In the short term, a calf which recovers its appetite earlier is a much easier calf to manage.

 In this calculation below there is time saving going back onto a (full) milk diet earlier.
-This also affects body weight.
+This also saves body weight loss.
 No allowance is made for the extra labour for time spent managing the extra size of the hospital mob.
 This mob will be smaller when KRYPTADE is used to treat calves.
 Nor is allowance made for the intangible benefit for calf rearers from seeing the calves responding more quickly.
 Animal welfare aspects of calves feeling better earlier also occur.

 Based on calculations of costs in winter 2016: